Changes to ground rent

 - £2 million – the cost of building shared areas in Extra Care developments (Retirement Living Plus)

-We therefore use ground rents differently to mainstream housebuilders as they underpin the viability of retirement developments.
+We use ground rents differently to mainstream housebuilders.
 Ground rents are not a windfall profit for us but an essential part of development viability as they help pay for the construction of these shared areas.
+We will need to explore alternative pricing options to make up this shortfall in income on our upcoming sites, but we will ensure it won't impact on our existing homeowners/developments.

 Retaining all management and landlord responsibilities